alpsteam/autonomous-labs/lab-2/lab-2.md

 ### Get Autonomous Database Wallet via OCI CLI

-Next we will use the OCI CLI to download the Autonomous DB wallet (which contains all credentials and connection string to connect to the database).
-Therefor, we the the `Autonomous Database OCID`.
+Next, we will use the OCI CLI to download the Autonomous DB wallet (which contains all credentials and connection strings to connect to the database).
+Therefor, we need the `Autonomous Database OCID`.

 ![Find ATP OCID](images/find-atp-ocid.png)

-Next execute the `get_wallet.sh` script and enter the `Autonomous Database OCID` and the database password that you previously chose.
+Execute the `get_wallet.sh` script and enter the `Autonomous Database OCID` and the database password that you previously chose.

 ```shell
 chmod u+x src/main/resources/get_wallet.sh